Ray-ParkerDEV/Full-version-MAVEN-PROJECT-TIME-TRACKER/README.md

 ### Installation and running
 To install and run the project on localhost:
  * Clone/fork or download the project [time tracker project](https://github.com/Ray-ParkerDEV/Servlet_login_origin) from the GitHub
  * Create database **timetracker** on MySQL server from folder resources timetracker.sql.
-Password for access and connect mySQL server root, user - root.
 By default sql queries creates admin user.
 You can log in into app as admin using pass: admin, login: admin.
 You can change parameters of admin by editing corresponding data in file timetracker.sql and to assigne administrator your own credentials.
- * Run maven command clean install, than copy project_file.war into the /TOMCAT/webapps folder.
+Install JDK, JRE, set parameters for environment variables.
+Install Apache Tomcat, install Apache Maven.
- The Application will be available by web-address: http:\\localhost:8080
+GO ON!!!
+Nothing gonna stop you from tracking the Activities:)))
 ## Author
 Bodyak Iaroslav (e-mail: [4456602@gmail.com](mailto:4456602@gmail.com))